The Meaning Behind 32 LGBTQ Pride Flags (Lesbian, Gay, Bi, Trans, Queer, & More)

 It would take another year before the original LGBTQ rainbow flag completed its evolution.
 After losing its pink stripe in 1978, the turquoise stripe would meet the same fate in 1979.
 There are two possible explanations: that the turquoise material, like the hot pink, was difficult to get, or that people preferred a flag with an even number of stripes.
 Either way, that change left us with the six colored stripes that still adorn the flag today.

 Philadelphia Pride Flag

 The Philadelphia Pride Flag represents LGBTQ people of color, who historically were not always included in aspects of the mainstream gay rights movement.
 In addition to the original six stripes, this flag includes black and brown, symbolizing people of color.
 It was unveiled on June 8, 2017, at Philadelphia City Hall and was designed by a small Philly-based PR agency.
 This year as you celebrate Pride Month, don’t miss these must-see LGBTQ movies.

 Progress Pride Flag

 A year after the debut of the Philadelphia Pride Flag, Oregon-based designer Daniel Quasar introduced a reworked version of the more inclusive flag.
 “When the Pride flag was recreated in the last year to include both black/brown stripes as well as the trans stripes included this year, I wanted to see if there could be more emphasis in the design of the flag to give it more meaning,” Quasar explained in a 2018 Kickstarter post raising money for the new flag.

-The white, pink, and light blue striped chevron design on the Progress Pride Flag reflect the colors of the Transgender Flag, while the brown and black stripes represent people of color.
+The white, pink, and light blue striped chevron design on the Progress Pride Flag reflect the colors of the Transgender Flag, while the brown and black stripes represent marginalized people of color.
 The black stripe has a dual meaning: honoring those lost to HIV/AIDS, and the stigma surrounding those still living with HIV.